MarionosIntern/-MA---Team-9/doc/Centrix SRS.md

 * FR6: The system will allow customers to track all their own shipmemnts.
 * FR7: The system will allow the customer to add and delete item to their shopping cart.
       * While in the afrt customers can compare items by pricing and item details.
+* FR8: The system shall allow providers to upload and remove products at any time.
+* FR9 : The system shall allow providers to communicate with customers at any time.
+* FR10: The system shall allow the providers to track deliveries and provide updates to the customers.
+* FR11: The system shall allow the provider to view reviews left by the customers.

 #### 3.1.1 User interfaces
 Web pages using HTML, CSS, and JavaScript.